hiper2d/ai-llm-playground/README.md

 ### Restaurant Advisor (OpenAI Assistant version)

-It's the same as the [Restaurant Advisor (outdated Langchain + Redis version)](#restaurant_advisor) project but it uses the new OpenAI Assistant API with the new `GPT-4 Turbo` model.
-It doesn't need Redis to keep the conversation history because OpenAI Threads can do the same.
-No need to resend an entire conversation history back and forth in every message, it is kept on the OpenAI side.
-Thus, only the last message can be sent which reduced the traffic a lot.
-Another benefit of this version is that it's native OpenAI API which uses the latest models and I have full control over the execution.
+This is the continuations of the [Restaurant Advisor (outdated Langchain + Redis version)](#restaurant_advisor) project.
+I decided to get rid of Langchain and switch to the native OpenAI API.
+There are few reasons for this:
+- OpenAI API now supports agents out of the box (Assistants + Threads).
+This is basically all I need in my development
+- I prefer controllable low level solutions over magical boxes.
+It is hard to override standard LangChain Agent's behaviour (prompts, output parsers) when you face some limitations.
+I found it easier and more flexible to write my own custom code rather than using predefined retrieval tools.
+- I got tired of dealing with issues after updating GPT models and libraries

+So, It's pure OpenAI API now.

+- I use an Assistant API with custom tools: vector semantic search with location pre-filtering (MongoDb Atlas) and image generation (DALL-E 3)
+- I don't need Redis for conversation history anymore because OpenAI Threads can do the same
+- I use the latest `GPT-4 Turbo` model
+- I use OpenAI voice generation

+The code of this project is the Assistant that is able to
+- keep the conversation with the user
+- understand when it can use the Restaurant search in MongoDb and use the result to continue the conversation
+- generate images of dishes by descriptions using DALL-E 3 and show them to the user

 ### <a name="restaurant_advisor"></a>Restaurant Advisor (outdated Langchain + Redis version)